nachotacos69/WikiEater/GOD EATER BURST/Mission Parameters/Aragami Folder Names.md

 # TOPIC - Aragami Folder Names
-- This is just a possible list of aragami folders.
+- A list of aragami folders.